starfi5h/DSP_Mod/SampleAndHoldSim/README.md

 - `MaxFactoryCount` (Default:`100`)
 Maximum number of factories allow to active and run per tick.

-- `EnableStationStorageUI` (Default:`true`)
+- `EnableStationStorageUI` (Default:`600`)
-Display item count change rate in station storages in last 10 seconds.
+Display item count change rate in station storages in x ticks.
+0 = no display

-- `EnableVeinConsumptionUI` (Default:`true`)
+- `EnableVeinConsumptionUI` (Default:`1800`)
-Display mineral consumption rate of vein group in last 30 seconds.
+Display mineral consumption rate of mineral in x ticks.
+0 = no display

 - `UnitPerMinute` (Default:`false`)
 If true, show rate in unit per minute. otherwise show rate in unit per second.